 The duration of a restraining order will vary depending on the situation and circumstances.
 Emergency restraining orders issued by law enforcement last for no more than five (5) days.
 Generally, this is meant to allow people time to file for a longer order though the court.

 A court may issue a temporary restraining order which will last for approximately two weeks if the facts warrant one.
 There will be a hearing to discuss making the order permanent, even if a temporary order does not get granted.
 The length of the permanent order will also vary based upon the facts and circumstances of each case.

 Wondering what restraining order is right for you?
 Dial (619) 577-4900 to talk to our San Diego restraining order attorneys now.

 Not every petition for a restraining order is based on valid or truthful information.
 Some people know that a person’s reputation, social life, child custody, or spousal support situation may be harmed by mere filing of the restraining order.
 This may lead dishonest individuals to create false allegations out of spite or vengeance.

 If you are targeted by an untruthful accusation of domestic violence or civil harassment, you have to start creating a paper trail of evidence to protect yourself.
 Your own clean criminal record, the medical history of the accuser that does not show signs of abuse, testimonies from neighbors or other roommates, and so forth can all help defend your good name.

 Our team of San Diego family lawyers and researchers are known for their kindheartedness and compassion for our clients that is balanced with relentlessness in the courtroom and when dealing with the opposition.
 We never back down from a challenge when our client's wellbeing is at stake.

-Board Certified Family Law Specialists by California Board of Specialization
+- Board-Certified Family Law Specialists by California Board of Legal Specialization